shysolocup/paiges-wc-kit/src/assets/README.txt

-assets is for storing random things you might need while developing the bot and they can be either
+assets is for storing random things you might need while developing the bot

-.js or .json files depending on what you need
+they can be either .js or .json files depending on what you need